 There are literally thousands of types of mold.
 The seeds or reproductive particles of fungi are known as spores.
 It is usually these spores that actually cause mold allergies.
 A single mold growth can spawn literally millions of spores.

 Molds can be found wherever moisture and oxygen are present.
 Rotting logs and vegetation are prime habitat for molds, as are damp walls and carpet.
 Some molds attach to certain grasses, weeds, and grains such as wheat, oats, barley, and corn.
-Molds thrive at room temperature making them troublesome inside the home, where they can often be found in damp basements and closets (in sheetrock, wallboard, and insulation), bathrooms, refrigerator, house plants, air conditioning system, humidifiers, foam pillows, washing machines, dryer vents, and furniture.
+Molds thrive at room temperature making them troublesome inside the home, where they can often be found in damp basements and closets (in sheetrock, wallboard, and insulation), bathrooms, refrigerators, house plants, air conditioning systems, humidifiers, foam pillows, washing machines, dryer vents, and furniture.
 Certain workplace environments are also very prone to mold infestation problems.

 Mold allergies are caused by inhaled mold spores, or inhaled fragments of mold growths.
 Fortunately, while there are thousands of types of molds, only a few dozen are believed to cause severe allergies.
 Mold spores may lodge in the pathways of the upper respiratory system or in the lungs themselves and cause irritation.